luckysiabula-bit/classification_of_domain-subject_area_reference./README.md

 - Use Natural Language Processing (NLP) techniques such as TF-IDF vectorization and word embeddings to extract meaningful features from text.
 - Test multiple algorithms including Logistic Regression, Random Forest, Support Vector Machines, and transformer-based models like BERT.
 - Select the model that provides the best trade-off between accuracy, speed, and interpretability.
+### 1.5 Section Integration

+This section integrates all parts of the Business Understanding phase into a single, well-structured document.
+The text is organized into four main subsections: Problem Statement, Business Objectives, Data Mining Goals, and Initial Project Success Criteria.
+The same content is reflected in both the Google Colab notebook and the README.md file to ensure consistency between development and documentation.
+Formatting, headings, and numbering follow a clear and professional style for ease of reading.